 In order to make the most accurate decision between what is a grant and what is a gift, all components of information related to the gift/sponsored project should be reviewed by the PI and any other participant that may be appropriate to be a part of the decision-making process.
 Internally, this may include administrative leadership, University Advancement officers, the Faculty or Staff Primary Investigator (PI), department or college administrator, Fiscal Affairs, and staff from the Office of Sponsored Research Administration (OSRA).

 The review should be discussed with OSRA, which, in collaboration with Fiscal Affairs and the University Advancement Office, will consult to make final determinations in cases where there is a question as to whether an activity for which external funding is sought constitutes a grant or a gift.
-A determination will be made that will be in accordance and compliance with all relevant regulations and rules including IRS, federal grant regulations, and Generally Accepted Accounting Principles (GAAP) and .
+A determination will be made that will be in accordance and compliance with all relevant regulations and rules including IRS, federal grant regulations, and Generally Accepted Accounting Principles (GAAP) and GASB.
 OSRA and the University Advancement Office, when making the determination, may seek clarification, question a decision, ask for justification, or solicit additional documentation to ensure that the donor’s/sponsor’s intent is honored.
 Back-up documentation should reside in OSRA and the University Advancement Office.
-Note: University Advancement accepts gifts, and OSRA accepts grants on behalf of the University.
+Note: University Advancement accepts gifts, and OSRA accepts grants on behalf of the University

 Definitions: